marty1885/libvsqx/README.md

 libvsqx
 =======

-A spensource Vocaloid VSQX file loader wtitten in C++.
+A opensource Vocaloid VSQX file loader wtitten in C++.
+You can find samplecode in this project.
+Don'd be worry.